 The rebels belong to an Abu Sayyaf faction led by commander Hajan Sawadjaan and aligned with Islamic State.

-Sawadjaan is the main suspect in the deadly bombing of a Catholic cathedral in Sulu’s capital Jolo in January.Share this post on social media:
+Sawadjaan is the main suspect in the deadly bombing of a Catholic cathedral in Sulu’s capital Jolo in January.Share this post or leave a Facebook comment: